Optimal design of large-scale nonlinear Bayesian inverse problems under model uncertainty: Infinite-dimensional Bayesian inverse problems under uncertainty

 where $\vec{\nu}(\iparm,\iparb) = \vec\eps(\iparm,\iparb) + \vec\eta$ is the total error.
 In the BAE framework, the approximation error $\vec{\eps}$, is approximated as a conditionally Gaussian random variable.
 That is, the distribution of $\vec\eps | \iparm$ is assumed to be Gaussian.
 In the present work, we employ the so-called {\em enhanced error model}~\cite{KolehmainenTarvainenArridgeEtAl11,KaipioKolehmainen13, BabaniyiNicholsonVillaEtAl21}, that ignores the correlation between $\vec\eps$ and $\iparm$ and approximates the law of $\vec\eps$ as a Gaussian $\vec\eps \sim \mathcal{N}(\vec{\eps}_0,\ecov)$ with

-In practice, the mean and covariance operator of $\vec\eps$ are computed via sampling; see \Cref{sec:methods}.
+In general, the approximation errors can be (highly) correlated with the parameters~\cite{NicholsonPetraVilla23,KaipioKolehmainen13}.
+However, ignoring the correlation between $\vec\eps$ and $\iparm$ (i.e., employing the enhanced error model) is typically viewed as a conservative (safe) approximation as it is analogous to approximating the conditional distribution of $\vec\eps | \iparm$ with the marginal distribution of $\vec\eps$, which cannot reduce variance~\cite[Section 3.4]{KaipioSomersalo05}.
+On the other hand, employing the enhanced error model can significantly reduce the costs associated with computing the mean and covariance operator of $\vec\eps$~\cite{KaipioKolehmainen13} which are in practice computed via sampling; see \Cref{sec:methods}.

 With these approximations, and by our assumption on the measurement noise (which is independent of the parameters), the total error $\vec\nu$ is modeled by a Gaussian $\GM{\vec\eps_0}{\nucov}$, where $\nucov = \ecov + \ncov$.
 Using this approximate noise model along with the approximate model $\cfwd$ we arrive at the following data likelihood:

 With the prior measure in place, and using this BAE-based data likelihood, we can state the Bayes formula~\cite{Stuart10},

 To make computations involved in design of large-scale inverse problems tractable, we rely on a local Gaussian approximation to the posterior.
 Namely, we use $\postmG = \GM{\iparmap^\obs}{\Cpost^\obs}$, where $\iparmap^\obs$ is the maximum a posteriori probability (MAP) point and $\Cpost^\obs$ is an approximate posterior covariance operator, described below.
 The MAP point is given by